-Migratory butterfly stopover areas are typically at a minimum of 10 hectares in size with a combination of field and forest habitat present, and located within 5 kilometres of Lake Ontario and Lake Erie.
-This habitat typically provides an area for stopover during migration.
+Migratory butterfly stopover areas are typically at a minimum of 10 hectares in size with a combination of field and forest habitat present will be located within 5 kilometres of Lake Ontario and Lake Erie.
+This habitat is typically a combination of field and forest areas that provide an area for stopover during migration.
 They cannot be disturbed areas, and must contain fields or meadows with an abundance of nectar plants.